Arcadia at The Old Vic

 Due to this being an in-the-round production with a revolving stage, the set design by Alex Eales consists of barely more than a central table and chair, with low, encircling benches and books and other properties adding atmosphere, so too Guy Hoare’s entwined orbs of light suspended above and making reference to the scientific and mathematical topics with which the play deals.
 The visuals also rely heavily on the modern and period costume designs by Suzanne Cave which offer clues to the characters and allow the audience a heads up when moving between the two centuries, not least when the past and present merge.

-One can blame direction as much as they like, but ultimately any production is only as good as the writing and Arcadia, believed by some as one of the finest plays of the 20th century can, despite there being humour within the text, feel more like a documentary intended to educate than a play designed to entertain.
-Not only does Stoppard flex his intellectual muscles regarding Lord Byron’s romanticism and ‘Fermat’s Last Theorem,’ a puzzle which stumped experts for over 350 years, but a potted history of landscape garden design and Capability Brown’s idealised ‘Arcadias’ as part of the Romantic vision of a rural paradise and a garden as a recreation of untamed nature.
-Stoppard (of course) relates this to the geometry of nature and chaos theory, yet furnishes us with so much detail that you could be forgiven for thinking that you were attending a university lecture rather than a play at the Old Vic.
+One can blame direction as much as they like, but ultimately any production is only as good as the writing.
+Despite the humour, Arcadia can feel more like a Who Do You Think You Are?-style documentary intended to educate than a play designed to entertain.
+Not only does Stoppard flex his intellectual muscles regarding Lord Byron’s romanticism and ‘Fermat’s Last Theorem,’ a puzzle which stumped experts for over 350 years, he proceeds to give the audience a potted history of landscape garden design; Capability Brown’s idealised ‘Arcadias’ and the Romantic vision of a rural paradise that is a recreation of untamed nature.
+Stoppard (of course) relates this to the geometry of nature and chaos theory, furnishing us with so much detail that you could be forgiven for thinking that you were attending a university lecture rather than a play at the Old Vic.
 Alas, it all comes at the expense of the development of the characters and the relationships between them.

 Arcadia at The Old Vic Theatre until 21st March 2025.
 The running time is approximately 2 hours 50 minutes including an interval.
 For more information and tickets please visit the website.
 Production images by Manuel Harlan.